sujal1130/Javascript_code_repo/README.md

 - Start with small programs and gradually move to bigger projects.

 - Don't fear errors — they are a part of learning.

+- Always try to write clean and readable code.